SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find there are a lot of free things to do in San Francisco.
 However, I'm sure you will also want to check out some of the paid activities too.
 These are some of the top options I recommend.

 Wine Tours: If you love wine, then I also recommend heading up north for the day on a wine tasting tour.
-It's just over an hour north of SF.
+It's just over an hour away from SF.
 All tours offer you the chance to taste locally produced wines from Napa Valley and/or Sonoma County.
-You will sample everything from Cabernet Sauvignon to Rose.
+You will sample everything from Cabernet Sauvignon to Rosé.
 It's a fun way to spend some time here.
 Click here for a list of tours and a chart that compares them all so you can easily find the right one for you.

 Pinterest graphic for 50 free things to do in San Francisco